How To Make A Wrong Site Surgical Negligence Claim – Calculate the compensation amounts

 Surgery is not without risks and as a patient we put all of our trust in the clinical expertise of the surgical team.
 However, even the smallest of errors can lead to serious health implications.
 Some of the injuries you may sustain as a result of wrong site surgery can include:

 - Surgery being performed on the wrong part of your body

 - Severe health implications caused by performing surgery at the wrong site.

 - Exacerbation of your current symptoms as a result of wrong site surgery.

 - Removal of a healthy body part during an amputation procedure.

 General damages.
-General damages includes compensation for any pain and suffering that you have experienced.
+General damages include compensation for any pain and suffering that you have experienced.
 If you have been subject to wrong site surgery and have been required to undergo further surgery to correct the mistake then you are likely to have experienced a high level of pain and suffering.
-This also covers any psychological trauma you have experienced as a result of the medical negligence.
+This also covers any psychological trauma you have experienced as a result of medical negligence.
 Depending on your individual circumstances you may have been subjected to a huge amount of emotional distress, which may be ongoing for many years.

 Medical expenses.
 As part of your personal injury claim, you may wish to seek medical expenses if you have been left out of pocket by the costs of medical care.
 This can include any therapies that you have undertaken as part of your recovery and any prescription costs that you have had to pay as a result of your injuries.

 Travel expenses.
 If you have incurred travel expenses, perhaps as a result of attending medical appointments then you can claim these back assuming you have invoices or receipts to prove the journeys you have taken.